Renovation

 4. Not Hiring a Professional

 In the age of the Do It Yourself YouTube tutorial, everyone feels like they can become an expert in anything.
-And while it’s true that you can learn how to do most things with enough practice, the one area that you don’t want to DIY unless you’ve got the experience is your home renovation.
+And while it’s true that you can learn how to do most things with enough practice, the one area you don’t want to DIY unless you’ve got the experience is your home renovation.

 Small things like a paint job are fine to do on your own.
 It’s harmless and won’t change the stability of your home.
 But when you’re into the territory of knocking down walls or pulling up the carpet, you’ll want to leave it to the experts.